Poisson limit theorems for the Robinson-Schensted correspondence and for the multi-line Hammersley process

 \subsection{Asymptotics of growth of a given row}

-Our main result in this subsection is \cref{prop:asymptotic-probability} which gives asymptotics of the probability of a growth of a given row in Plancherel growth process.
+Our main result in this subsection is \cref{prop:asymptotic-probability} which gives asymptotics of the probability of a~growth of a~given row in the Plancherel growth process.
+This result is not new; it was proved by Okounkov \cite[Proposition 2]{Okounkov2000}.
+Nevertheless we provide an alternative (hopefully simpler) proof below.
 As a preparation, we start with some auxiliary lemmas.